 Outdoor Air Ventilation

-Proper design of outdoor air ventilation dilutes the indoor viral and bacterial contamination.
+Proper design of outdoor air ventilation dilutes indoor viral and bacterial contamination.
 The ventilation system must be well designed, constructed, and maintained.
 It should preserve pressure relations to control the between-area spread of airborne infections.

 Filtration and Air Filter

 The standard recommends the use of HEPA and ULPA filters in hospitals’ HVAC.
 It must have 99.97% filtering efficiencies.
-Most of the time, HEPA and ULPA filters are design to work together.
-It clehttps://hvactechblog.com/hvac/clean-your-filters-hvac-monitoring/ans the indoor air and removes the viable particles.
+Most of the time, HEPA and ULPA filters are designed to work together.
+It cleans the indoor air and removes the viable particles.
 IT holds the pathogens and eliminates that into the exhaust.
 The HVAC systems should include the life cycle cost and efficiency in handling and space.

 The pressure differential is significant.
 It prevents the dispersal of contaminants between adjoining spaces.